Abrar-04/watermark/README.md

-# watermark
+# WATERMARK
-adding watermarks to images

-using cv2
+Program to add a watermark to images using cv2